Seagate/corio/README.md

-This is under development project
+This is under development project, Use with Caution.